How To Stay Sober On New Year’s Eve

 If you have the means, it might be worthwhile to get away for New Year’s festivities.
 Find a friend or other significant person in your life to leave town (or at least your home) with.

-If the idea of attending or hosting a party is overwhelming, skip it!
-Have a cozy night in alone, or with loved ones.
-Make hot chocolate, tea, or sip on alcohol-free eggnog.
+If the idea of attending or hosting a party is overwhelming, simply skip it.
+Get comfortable, make hot chocolate or tea, or sip on alcohol-free eggnog.

-Watch a movie, read a good book, play games, even go to bed early.
-New Year’s Eve is only as significant as you make it.
-Celebrating is not worth putting your progress in recovery at risk.
+Watch a movie, read a good book, play games, or go to bed early.
+New Year’s Eve is only as significant as you make it, and celebrating is not worth putting your progress in recovery at risk.

 What Are Common New Year’s Triggers?

-New Year’s Eve can be a challenging holiday for people in recovery from drugs or alcohol for a number of reasons.
+New Year’s Eve can be a challenging holiday for people in recovery from drug or alcohol addiction for a number of reasons.

 New Year’s Parties

-A common trigger on New Year’s is partying.
+A significant trigger on New Year’s is partying.
 It’s common for people to go out or host parties on New Year’s to celebrate the jump from December 31st to January 1st.

 It’s also common to drink a glass of champagne, or perhaps something stronger, at midnight.
-If you’re newly sober, it may feel uncomfortable to turn a drink down or abstain while others imbibe.
+If you’re newly sober, it may feel uncomfortable to turn a drink down or abstain while others are drinking heavily.

 Parties can also be overwhelming for people with social anxiety or another type of anxiety disorder.
-Anxiety, and stress in general, is a common risk factor for relapse.
+Anxiety, and stress in general, are common risk factors for relapse.

 Holiday Stress

 The winter holiday season can be stressful.
-There’s buying gifts, seeing family, hosting guests, and navigating a sober Thanksgiving, Christmas, Hanukkah, or Kwanzaa on top of New Year’s.
+There’s buying gifts, seeing family, hosting guests, and navigating a sober Thanksgiving and sober Christmas, Hanukkah, or Kwanzaa on top of New Year’s.

 Holidays can also be stressful if you’ve seen a change to your normal routine.
 For instance, a change in your treatment schedule, work schedule, or the kids being out of school.